M. R. Radha: Death

 After being released from jail, Radha died of jaundice on 17 September 1979 aged 72 at his residence in Thiruchirappalli.
 His popularity had improved and his funeral procession was one of the largest in South India, as over 200,000 mourners paid respect.

 Personal life

-Though Tamil-speaking, Radha is of Telugu descent and his family traces its roots to Andhra Pradesh.
-He married three times, and his marriages were concurrent.
-The names of his wives were Saraswathi, Dhanalakshmi and Geetha.
-Radhakrishnan was the father of 12 children by his three wives.
+Although Radha acted in Tamil movies, he is of Telugu descent and his family's roots can be traced back to Andhra Pradesh.
+He was married three times, with the marriages occurring concurrently.
+His wives were named Saraswathi, Dhanalakshmi and Geetha.
+He was the father of 12 children by his three wives.
 His four sons were M. R. R. Vasu, M. R. Radha Ravi, Raju and Mohan.
 Also had eight daughters including Rashya, Rani, Rathikala, Ganavalli, Kasturi, Rajeswari, Radhika Sarathkumar and Nirosha.
 His first son Vasu was a leading character artist until the mid-1980s.
 His other son Radha Ravi is also an actor.
 Radhika is an actress and producer and is married to actor R. Sarathkumar.
 Nirosha (also known as Niroja) is an actress working mostly in supporting roles; she is married to actor Ramki.